PlayFab/mpscommunity/README.md

 ## Office hours (community calls)

-Our next community call will take place on Wednesday, August 4th at 9AM PDT (4PM UTC) using the Microsoft Teams platform.
+Our next office hour call will take place on Wednesday, August 4th at 9AM PDT (4PM UTC) using the Microsoft Teams platform.
+Anyone can join!

 In this call you will have the chance to: